hamzaimtiaz-20/Row-Insurance-HR-Dashboard/README.md

 # Row-Insurance-HR-Dashboard
 ### This project aims to provide a data-driven dashboard that delivers valuable insights and informs evidence-based recommendations for the company's human resources practices.
-The dashboard should be divided into three main sections: Overview, Demographics, and Income Analysis.
+Per project specifications, the dashboard features three main components: Overview, Demographics, and Income Analysis.

 Row Insurance is a fictional insurance company based in the United States.